-The day was opened by Willy Enzing, Managing Consultant PES, who gave the floor to the first speaker, Peter Görts (Senior Policy Officer at ANVS) after a brief explanation of Philips Environment & Safety.
+The day was opened by Willy Enzing, Managing Consultant PES, who gave the floor to the first speaker, Peter Görts (Senior Policy Officer at ANVS) after a brief explanation of Philips Environment, Health & Safety.

 Implementing ICRP 103 and the 2013 European Basic Safety Standards

 Peter Görts spoke about the legislation in 2018 with a substantive explanation about the implementation of the recommendations of ICRP 103 and the 2013 European Basic Safety Standards.
 These European standards are implemented in the new Bbs Decree, the Rbs Regulations and the ANVS Regulation (Vbs)

 A point he raised was the adjustments that would be made with regard to the control system.
 These concerned the gradual approach, the use of exemption and clearance in the control system and the handling of naturally radioactive material, including Radon.

 Exemption and clearance of radioactive substances

 Then it was Martijn van der Schaaf (Program Coordinator Radiation Protection at the RIVM) who went further into the aspect of exemption and clearance of radioactive substances.
 The central question here was: Is regulation necessary forever and at what bottom level do we start?

 In a number of cases, it is not necessary to regulate because the level of protection is already optimal and then there may be an exemption from regulation.
 In other cases, it is no longer necessary to regulate and then there can be clearance.
 In both cases, the radiological risk must be sufficiently low and the actions must be justifiable.

 The last speaker for lunch was Bas Vianen (General Coordinating Expert VU/VU MC) who spoke about practical consequences of new legislation.
 He drew many examples of changes to the current regulations.